Incident Overview and Updates

 • The full three phase response process is noted below:

-• A third party has been hired and is conducting a thorough investigation of the incident
+• A third party has been hired and is conducting a thorough investigation of the incident.

 • The DEC is releasing situational reports.
 View the most recent report here